Last Updated on July 11, 2026 by Daniel Globe

 Ancillary Purchase Records

 American Airlines also makes it easy to pull receipts for ancillary purchases like seat selection, baggage fees, and upgrades.
-You can find these records in the same portal used for tickets and other fees.
+Find these in the same “Your Receipts” portal used for tickets and fees — enter your 13-digit ticket number and last name to view them.
+This helps with expense tracking and reimbursement, especially for work travel.

 Receipt Timing And Limits

-Receipts for tickets and fees can be requested 24 hours after purchase and remain available for up to 18 months, so it’s smart to download them as soon as they appear.
-That window gives you freedom to manage your records without stress.
+Receipts for tickets and fees can be requested 24 hours after purchase and remain available for up to 18 months, so download them as soon as they appear.

 - Ticket and fee receipts include seat selection and other extras.